melspence/fame-dev/README.md

-# Docker for local web development, part 2: put your images on a diet
+# Forrondo Artist Management Excellence Inc

+This project implements the case study used in my Database Design course.
+In fully implementing the case study, I aim to bring together my learnings from Database Design, UX Design, frontend evelopment, backend development and Dev Ops.

-This repository accompanies a [tutorial series](https://tech.osteel.me/posts/docker-for-local-web-development-why-should-you-care "Docker for local web development, introduction: why should you care?") about leveraging Docker for local web development.
+The docker development environment is based on a [tutorial series](https://tech.osteel.me/posts/docker-for-local-web-development-why-should-you-care "Docker for local web development, introduction: why should you care?") about leveraging Docker for local web development.

-The current branch covers part 2 of the series, which is about reducing the size of the images.
-Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-2-put-your-images-on-a-diet "Docker for local web development, part 2: put your images on a diet") for a detailed explanation.
+The current branch is based on part 3 of the series, which is about managing a three-tier architecture with frameworks.

 ## Content

-This branch contains a basic LEMP stack running on Docker and orchestrated by Docker Compose, including:
+This branch contains a three-tier architecture application running on a LEMP stack, supported by Docker and orchestrated by Docker Compose.

+It includes

 * A container for Nginx;
+* A container for the backend application based on [Laravel](https://laravel.com/);
-* A container for PHP-FPM;
+*  A container for the frontend application based on [Vue.js](https://vuejs.org/);
 * A container for MySQL;
 * A container for phpMyAdmin;
 * A volume to persist MySQL data.